-Some seasonal businesses are actually run year-round with a high demand time period, and others are only open during their specific season.
+Some seasonal businesses or seasonal jobs are actually run year-round with a high demand time period, and others are only open during their specific season.
 The type of seasonal business you run will determine whether or not it can be sustained all year.
 This decision should be made in the planning stages, because running a seasonal business is somewhat of a balancing act, and you don’t want to throw that balance off.

 Regardless of the kind of seasonal setup you haw, you’ll need to prepare your business well in advance of your specific season.
 The majority of your profit is made during this time, and it’s vital to be prepared.
 Get all of your inventory ready to sell and hire extra help if needed.
 Be sure your staff is well-trained in advance, not on the fly.
 Start marking early so your customers will be ready as well.